Can you be an ARTIST and still succeed in BUSINESS?

 Take lots of time over this; get them to work out major scales on paper by applying the formula straight to the chromatic scale.
 Then get them to find major scales up and down single strings, so they associate the formula with the layout of frets on the guitar.
 Next, get them to figure out fingering patterns across the strings - there are several of these that make sense in one context or another.

-For now you just want your student to apply the information hands on so that the theory beds in.
+For now, you just want your student to apply the information hands-on so that the theory beds in.
 In the normal course of events I wouldn't dream of spending less than a whole lesson devoted to the subject of the major scale and I would follow up the next lesson to see how much of it had sunk in.

 The point once again is that it is completely futile proceeding further with theory until the major scale is thoroughly understood as almost everything else we look at is going to be defined against it.

-Related articles
+Related Pages

 From the Bottom Up